AlpSha/scripts-for-school/README.md

 CE221 - Data Structures and Algorithms,90.00,95,0.3,Midterm,81,0.3,Lab
 ```

-- Once you save your grades file, make calcGrades.sh executable with running:
+- Once you save your grades file, make calcGrades.sh executable with the following:

 ```
-$ chmod +x calcGrades
+$ chmod +x calcGrades.sh
 ```

 - Then you should be able to run the script and see the output